 Disney offers a lot of ways to upgrade your vacation.
 Some of these extras offer a lot of value, but many of them just tempt you to blow your vacation budget.
-A few weeks ago, I looked at whether Disney’s park hopper tickets were worth the extra cost in an article on TravelingMom (spoiler alert: I think they are in many cases).
-Today, we’ll take a look at another optional Disney service – Memory Maker – to see if it passes the test.
+Today, we’ll take a look at one of several optional Disney services – Memory Maker – to see if it passes the test.

 Memory Maker is a fairly common add-on purchase that many Disney guests make.
 But is it worth it?
 I’ll reveal my own personal bias, as I’ve almost always purchased Memory Maker or its equivalent Photopass service on all my Disney vacations (since having children, at least).
 That said, it isn’t right for every trip or every family.

 First things first: what is Memory Maker?
 Memory Maker is the next generation of Disney’s PhotoPass service.
 Memory Maker is currently only available at Walt Disney World.
 Disneyland still offers Photopass and Photopass+.